Digital Signal Processing (10003.2)

 Extensions & Late submissions

-The lab report and the research paper will need to adhere to a particular format as specified on the unit's Canvas site and submitted electronically via Canvas.
+All the assessments will need to adhere to a particular format as specified on the unit's Canvas site and submitted electronically via Canvas.

 Special assessment requirements